lukebro/sort/packages/sort-insertion/README.md

 ## sort-insertion

-A fast and simple implementation of insertion sort.
+A fast and simple implementation of insertion sort for arrays.

 ### example
 ```js